Kelsey Daniel: Career

 He set a personal best with a 7.39m jump at the NAAATT Track and Field Series in April 2021.
 He won the silver medal in the long jump at the 2021 Junior Pan American Games, with a jump of 7.90 metres.
 His cousin Tyriq Horsford won silver on the same day in the javelin.
+He won the bronze medal in the triple jump behind Americans Russell Robinson and Salif Mane at the 2023 NACAC U23 Championships in Costa Rica.

 He set a Trinidad and Tobago national indoor record of 7.99 metres for the long jump in 2023.
 In January 2025, at the Arkansas Invitational men’s long jump he set a new record of 8.03 metres to break his own T&T indoor record.

 Competing for the University of Texas at Austin, he won the NCAA Championship indoor long jump title on 14 March 2025 in Virginia Beach.
 His jump of 8.16 metres was a facility record and he became the first male member of the Texas Longhorns to win an NCAA long jump title.

+Daniel jumped 8.14 metres at the Tyson Invitational in Fayetteville, Arkansas on 13 February 2026, before setting a new personal best of 16.50 metres in the triple jump at the same meeting.
+That month, he jumped 8.21 metres at the SEC Championship.
+In June, he placed seventh in the triple jump at the 2026 NCAA Outdoor Championships with 16.44 metres.
+In July, Daniel finished seventh in the men’s long jump final at the 2026 Commonwealth Games in Glasgow with a jump of 7.90 metres.